 Building footprint calculation is tedious and time-consuming to do on your own.
 That’s why it’s much easier to purchase pre-processed data from a company like SafeGraph that specializes in collecting, cleaning, and organizing data.
 This allows you to start your analysis quicker without having to spend your own time and money on prep work.

 SafeGraph’s Geometry dataset offers building polygon data with 15 different attributes.
 Our building footprint database includes spatial hierarchy metadata, as well as detailed information about each building as a point of interest.
-See a sample of what we can provide here.

 Building footprints are versatile geospatial data that can be valuable in many different industries.
 But they’re only valuable insofar as they’re precise.
 That’s why we pride ourselves on the coverage, accuracy, and ability to compute spatial hierarchies of our polygon data.